sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 The Cancel button will send the user back to the main screen using `$.UIGoBackToArticle('#main')` and it will set the purchases array to empty – `app.cart.scope.purchases = []` – and render the shopping cart template again so that it is empty.

 The Place Order button will direct the user to one more view, the confirmation page.
 This does nothing but display a confirmation code, the names of the items purcased and the total cost.
-Of course there is a back button in the navbar.
+Of course there is a back button in the navigation bar.

 Here's the template for the confirmation view: